Büchi automaton: From Kripke structures

-and init $\overrightarrow{a}$ q if q belongs to I and L(q) = a.
+and $\text{init} \overrightarrow{a} q$ if $q$ belongs to $I$ and $L(q) = a$.

 Note however that there is a difference in the interpretation between Kripke structures and Büchi automata.
 While the former explicitly names every state variable's polarity for every state, the latter just declares the current set of variables holding or not holding true.
 It says absolutely nothing about the other variables that could be present in the model.

 Complementation

 In automata theory, complementation of a Büchi automaton is the task of complementing a Büchi automaton, i.e., constructing another automaton that recognizes the complement of the ω-regular language recognized by the given Büchi automaton.
 Existence of algorithms for this construction proves that the set of ω-regular languages is closed under complementation.

 This construction is particularly hard relative to the constructions for the other closure properties of Büchi automata.
 The first construction was presented by Büchi in 1962.
 Later, other constructions were developed that enabled efficient and optimal complementation.